Max Slater

 => Terms(Times(a, b)) <= Terms(d(Times(a, b)))

 This result might be acceptable if the size of df was linear in the size of f, but that’s not the case.
 Whenever we differentiate a Times expression, the number of terms in the result will at least double.
 That means the size of df grows exponentially with the number of Times we compose.
-You can demonstrate this phenomenon by nesting multiple Times in the Javascript example.
+You can demonstrate this phenomenon by nesting multiple Times in the JavaScript example.

 Hence, symbolic differentiation is usually infeasible at the scales we’re interested in.
 However, if it works for your use case, it can be quite useful.